Economic Burden of Lyme Disease: Billions in Costs and Rising

 - Total national cost estimated at $203 million based on reported cases

-However, since actual case numbers may be at least ten times higher than reported, the true economic burden may approach $2 billion annually.
+However, since actual case numbers may be much higher than reported, the total economic burden may approach $2 billion annually.

-Most of these costs are indirect, including lost productivity, disability, and nonmedical expenses.
+Much of this cost is indirect—lost productivity, disability, and nonmedical expenses.

 Comparison With Other Chronic Conditions

-The economic burden of chronic Lyme disease exceeds that of several other chronic illnesses:
+The economic burden of Lyme disease may exceed that of several other chronic illnesses:

 - $10,911 for fibromyalgia